josephturnerjr/boatshoes/README.md

 application to exit with the correct code even after daemonization.
 * **SingleInstance**, an RAII-style PID lock, following the correct Unix way: file locking with fcntl
-* Some random stuff for handling file privileges
-* An easy way to drop privileges

 ## Documentation